kanishkg/bib-baselines/README.md

 python3 evaluate.py --data_path /path/to/train_data/ --ckpt /path/to/model/ --process_data 1 --model_type bcmlp
 ```

-## Hardware setup
-All models were trained on an NVIDIA 1080Ti GPU.

 ## Cite
 If you use the model in your research, please cite the following paper:
 ```